Yiyi-Cai/yiyi-cai.github.io/_pages/about.md

 </style>
 Yiyi Cai
 ---
 Hi!
 I am Yiyi Cai, a fourth-year undergraduate student at Caltech, where I am studying electrical engineering.
 I am interested in the intersection of theoretical computer science and physics, particularly the field of quantum information theory.
-At Caltech, I am extremely fortunate to have worked with [Yu Tong](https://scholars.duke.edu/person/yu.tong), [Chris Pattison](https://scholar.google.com/citations?user=4neYf8oAAAAJ&hl=en), and [John Preskill](http://theory.caltech.edu/~preskill/).

-My current research focuses on improving code parameters of asymptotically good qLDPC codes and investigating Gibbs state product structure in high temperature.
+I hope to continue exploring concrete tasks quantum computers can perform with provable guarantees.
 In the past, I have worked on quantum machine learning for high energy physics, error analysis in analog quantum systems, and quantum error correction for ion trapped platforms.
-I hope to continue exploring concrete tasks quantum computers can perform with provable guarantees.

 I am grateful to be supported by the [Mellon Mays Undergraduate Fellowship](https://www.mellon.org/mmuf).
+I will be pursuing a MPhil in Advanced Computer Science at the University of Cambridge as a Gates-Cambridge Scholar, starting fall of 2025.

 Selected Work